RealTimeChris/DiscordCoreAPI/Documentation/Examples/Getting a Guild Member.md

 ### **Getting a Guild Member:**
 ---
-- Access the `GuildMemberS` class of the `DiscordCoreAPI` namespace.
+- Access the `GuildMembers` class of the `DiscordCoreAPI` namespace.
+- Populate a data structure of type `DiscordCoreAPI::GetGuildMemberData`.
 - Select, from the `GuildMembers` class, the `getCachedGuildMemberAsync()` (which collects it from the cache), or `getGuildMemberAsync()` (which collects it from the Discord servers) function, while passing to it the completed data structure.
 - Call the function with `.get()` added to the end in order to wait for the results now.